elijahfry/sass-lint/README.md

 ## Configuring

-Sass-lint can be configured from a `.sassy-lint.yml` or `.sasslintrc` file in your project.
+Sassy-lint can be configured from a `.sassy-lint.yml` or `.sasslintrc` file in your project.
 The `.sasslintrc` file can be in either JSON format or YAML.
 Both formats are interchangeable easily using tools such as [json2yaml](https://www.json2yaml.com/).
 If you don't either file in the root of your project or you would like all your projects to follow a standard config file then you can specify the path to one in your project's `package.json` file with the `sasslintConfig` option.

 For example:
 ```javascript